The Original Austin Healey Parts Specialist

 • Review invoices, restoration photographs, old MOTs and registration documents where available.

-• Confirm any left-hand-drive to right-hand-drive conversion work has been carried out cleanly.
+• Check that any left-hand-drive to right-hand-drive conversion has been carried out cleanly.

-• Check hood, trim, carpets, seats and weather equipment for condition, fit and age.
+• Inspect the hood, trim, carpets, seats and weather equipment for condition, fit and age.

 These checks are a practical starting point only.
-A professional inspection is recommended before bidding on or buying any classic car.
+A professional inspection is recommended before buying or bidding on any classic car.

-Auction cars can be exciting, but they are only one route into Austin Healey ownership.
-If you are actively looking for a car, it is also worth keeping an eye on enthusiast-owned Healeys, private sales and specialist listings where you can take more time to ask questions, review history and compare the car against your plans.
+If either of these cars caught your attention, an auction is only one route into Austin Healey ownership.
+Enthusiast-owned cars, private sales and specialist listings can also give buyers more time to ask questions, review history and compare a car against their plans.

-Our Healeys For Sale page helps owners and enthusiasts browse Austin Healey cars currently being advertised.
-Whether you are comparing Big Healeys, looking for a Sprite, or simply keeping an eye on what is out there, it is a useful place to continue your search.
+The A H Spares Healeys For Sale section brings together Austin Healeys currently being advertised by owners and enthusiasts.
+Whether you are comparing Big Healeys, looking for a Sprite or simply following the cars currently available, it is another useful place to continue your search.

 • Browse Austin Healeys currently advertised by owners and enthusiasts.

-• Compare cars away from the pressure of an auction room.
+• Compare cars away from the time pressure of an auction.

-• Take time to review condition, history and suitability.
+• Take time to review condition, history and specification.

-• List your Austin Healey for sale with no listing fee.
+• Advertise your Austin Healey with no listing fee.

-• Use A H Spares parts knowledge alongside your buying or selling research.
+• Draw on A H Spares parts knowledge while researching a potential purchase or restoration.

 Continue Your Austin Healey Search with A H Spares